alanklam/MDEncoder/README.md

 pip install -e .
 ```
 ## Tutorial
-Please refer to the Jupyter notebook files under the tutorial folder in this repository.
+Please refer to the Jupyter notebook files under the examples folder in this repository.